THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 Maximum Altitude Pangarchulla Peak summit(4700 m) , Kuari Pass(3650m)

 The pristine blue sky seemed fictitious after being used to the gloomy city skies.
-And the surrounding snowcapped mountains seemed so majestic and mysterious alluring with it’s tales and enigmas locked within it’s magnificent stature.
+And the surrounding snow-capped mountains seemed so majestic and alluring with its tales and enigmas locked within its magnificent stature.
 And the sky full of scintillating stars forging a magical setup.

 The bustling of the trees and the chirping of birds all around felt like a lullaby in the arms of nature.
-A gentle stream of water splashed against my face gave a refreshing feeling.
+A gentle stream of freezing water splashed against my face gave a refreshing feeling.

-I got soaked up in the tranquility of my surroundings.
+I got soaked up in the tranquillity of my surroundings.
 It’s inevitable to forget all the mess and madness going on in the outside world and you just live one moment at a time.
-Himalayas is a whole different world in itself.
+The Himalayas is a whole different world in itself.
 You realize that you could get used to this simple living.
 There is a certain charm in the wilderness which makes you beg for more.

 Wilderness is definitely not a luxury but a necessity of human spirit.